owncloud/ocis/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 *   **Use a clear and descriptive title** for the issue to identify the problem.
 *   **Describe the exact steps which reproduce the problem** in as many details as possible.
-Start with describing from user perspective with what you tried to achieve, ie. "I want to share some pictures with Grandma".
+Start with describing, from a user perspective, what you tried to achieve, i.e. "I want to share some pictures with Grandma".
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you uploaded a file to ownCloud, say which client you used, which way of uploading you choose, if the name was special somehow and how big it was.
+For example, if you uploaded a file to ownCloud, say which client you used, which way of uploading you chose, if the name was special somehow and how big it was.
 *   **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 *   **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 *   **Explain which behavior you expected to see instead and why.**
 *   **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-*   **If you report a web browser related problem**, consider to use the browser's Web developer tools (such as the debugger, console or network monitor) to check what happened.
+*   **If you report a web browser related problem**, consider to using the browser's Web developer tools (such as the debugger, console or network monitor) to check what happened.
 Make sure to add screenshots of the utilities if you are short of time to interpret it.
 *   **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: